bayerf42/Lox68k/README.md

 due to its small size and simplicity it's very well suited as a scripting language for a single board computer.

-The Lox68K port also contains several native functions to access the Kit peripherals and to integrate machine level coding.
+The Lox68K port also contains several language extensions and native functions to access the Kit peripherals and to integrate machine level coding.
 I wish I had such a system in the 80ies when learning computing, but had to use stupid BASIC...